MikroElektronika/mikrosdk_click_v2/clicks/nanolr/DETAILS.md

 ### Application Init

-> Initializes the driver, and performs the click default configuration.
+> Initializes the driver, and performs the Click default configuration.

 ```c